 To conclude, a Tax Managing Partner is one of your managing partners who has been tasked with filing necessary forms and dealing with necessary parties regarding those forms.

-This person may be helped by an accountant or expert tax practitioner or can do it on his/her own if willing to take the time for research and figure out what needs to be done next.
+This person may be helped by an accountant or expert tax practitioner or can do it on his/her own if willing to take the time to research and figure out what needs to be done next.